quickapps/docs/eng/developers/jquery-ui.md

 		<?php $this->jQueryUI->attach('effects.blind'); ?>
 	</body>

-The example above **will not work** because the effect is being attached after the javascript strick has been rendered in layout's header.
+The example above **will not work** because the effect is being attached after the javascript stack has been rendered in layout's header.

 ---

 ### Attaching individual libraries

-For attaching a jQueryUI libraries you must simply do as follow:
+For attaching a jQueryUI library you must simply do as follow:

     $this->jQueryUI->attach('effects.blind');